Szalbik/ReactBlog/README.md

 ## General info

 The purpose of this project is to learn well react and redux.
 My motivation is to get a job as a Front-end developoer.
-As the time go I will add new feature to this project and learn new libraries.
+As the time go I will add new features to this project and learn new libraries.

 ## Screenshots